Fewer leaks? What are you talking about?

 - Globally, over half of the female population will experience leakage at some time in their lives

-- An Australian study found that over a three month period, 50% of women aged 45-59 years of age experienced some degree of mild, moderate or severe urinary incontinence.
+- A three-month Australian study found 50 percent of women aged 45-59 experienced mild, moderate or severe urinary incontinence.

-Those are some pretty big numbers and while the problem isn’t life threatening it can certainly affect quality of life, self-esteem, sexual activity and depression – combine that with other meno symptoms and it’s not much fun at all.The World Health Organisation recently listed incontinence as a major health issue.
+Those are some pretty big numbers.
+And while the problem isn’t life threatening it can certainly affect quality of life, self-esteem, sexual activity and depression.
+Combine that with other menopausal signs and it’s not much fun at all.The World Health Organisation recently listed incontinence as a major health issue.
 Click To Tweet

 How Does The Bladder Work?

-The diagram from Continence.org.au above shows us the bladder is a storage organ that sits in your pelvis.
-They explain that urine is made by your kidneys and stored in the bladder until you are ready to empty it.
-When you go to the toilet your bladder outlet muscles (urethral sphincter and pelvic floor) relax and your bladder contracts (squeezes) emptying your bladder of urine.
-Your brain controls your bladder by sending messages to tell it when to hold on and when to empty.
+The diagram above from Continence.org.au shows us the bladder is a storage organ that sits in our pelvis.
+They explain that urine is made by the kidneys and stored here until we are ready to empty it.
+When we go to the toilet the outlet muscles (urethral sphincter and pelvic floor) relax.
+Then the bladder itself contracts (squeezes) emptying it of urine.
+Our brain controls the process by sending messages to tell the bladder when to hold and when to empty.

-Passing urine frequently and rushing to the toilet (urgency) to pass urine are the most common symptoms.
+Passing urine frequently and rushing to the toilet (urgency) to pass urine are the most common signs.

 - leakage of urine with coughs, sneezes, or exercise

-- leakage of urine on the way to the toilet
+- urine leaks on the way to the toilet

 - getting up twice or more overnight to pass urine